-As disclosed, in Note A-15, the Organization adopted ASC 842, Leases, effective January 1, 2022 using the optional transition method.
-The commercial leases and equipment lease are required to be included on the balance sheet under ASC 842.
-The adoption of ASC 842 had no impact to the prior year balance sheet, and because the leases are operating leases, it had no impact on the results of the operations.
+The Organization adopted ASC 842, Leases, effective January 1, 2022 using the optional transition method.
+The Organization has four commercial leases and one equipment lease that are required to be included on the balance sheet under ASC 842.

 The Organization has elected to apply the short-term lease exception to all leases with a term of one year or less.
-The short-term lease costs do not reflect the ongoing short-term lease commitments as the Organization entered into several short-term lease commitments during 2022, which will increase short-term lease costs by approximately \$198,000 in 2023.
+The short-term lease costs do not reflect the ongoing short-term lease commitments as the Organization entered into several short-term lease commitments during 2023, which will increase short-term lease costs by approximately \$189,000 in 2024.

-As of December 31, 2022, the operating lease right-of-use (ROU) asset had a balance of \$2,885,720, as shown in assets on the balance sheet; the operating lease liability had a balance of \$2,931,196 in the liabilities on the balance sheet.
-The operating lease asset and liability were calculated utilizing the weighted average discount rate (3.37%), according to the Organization's elected policy.
-The weighted average remaining lease term is 6 years as of December 31, 2022.
+As of December 31, 2023, the operating lease right-of-use (ROU) asset had a balance of \$2,308,138, as shown in assets on the combined statement of financial position; the operating lease liability had a balance of \$2,373,590 in the liabilities on the combined statement of financial position.
+The operating lease asset and liability were calculated utilizing the weighted average discount rate (3.28%), according to the Organization's elected policy.
+The weighted average remaining lease term is 5 years as of December 31, 2023.